These days, I’ve got music going during most of the rounds of golf I play.

 Yes, this seems like a bit of an odd device since so many of us have airpods or something similar.
 But if you love the idea of getting accurate GPS yardages from anywhere on the course with the push of a button, and doing it all in the comfort of your headphones – then this may be just what you’re looking for.

-Note: Right now in December 2025 you can get these for TEN BUCKS on Amazon.
-Considering retail was $130, this is an insane deal.
-Clearly it didnt perform like they’d hoped.
-But for ten bucks?
+Note: Right now in February 2026 you can get these for $35 on Amazon.
+Considering retail is $130, this is an very good deal.
+Clearly, it didn’t perform like they’d hoped.
+But for $35?
 I mean, c’mon!

 Our Review: TecTecTec Team8 E: Do You Really Need Golf Headphones?